nhc/PhpMong/readme.md

 ## phpmong

+THIS IS CURRENTLY WORK IN PROGRESS AND IS NOT READY FOR USE

 Simple wrapper for php mongo db.
 Most of the classes I found were overly complex.
 I only need to do a few really simple things.

 At the heart of this class is